 On BOARD®: Demystifying Fundraising for Nonprofit Board Members

 One of the many responsibilities of Board Members is to leverage their strengths to engage donors and supporters.
 But asking for money and advocating for the support of an organization is scary – for new and existing Board Members.
 In this interactive Learning Lab, you’ll get to know where the money comes from and gain practical know-how on how you will be expected to fundraise and activate your networks.

 Participants will learn:

 - The primary uses of funding board members can solicit from their networks

-- Designing your organization’s strategic fundraising engagement process
+- Principles of designing your organization’s strategic fundraising engagement process

-- Developing a culture of philanthropy that is intentional and inclusive
+- How to develop a culture of philanthropy that is intentional and inclusive

 Content Expert: Braden Cleary, Client Engagement Lead at VEGA Partners

 Price: $50 (2-for-1).
 Register and invite a friend to participate in this event!